surniaulula/wpsso-google-merchant-feed/README.md

 <p>An XML feed for your WooCommerce, Easy Digital Downloads, and custom products is automatically available for each installed WordPress language.</p>

-<p>After activating the WPSSO Google Merchant Feed add-on, see the SSO &gt; Google Merchant Feed page for the complete list of available XML feed URLs.</p>
+<p>After activating the WPSSO Google Merchant Feed add-on, see the SSO &gt; Google Merchant Feed settings page for a complete list of available XML feed URLs.</p>

 <!-- /about -->